Remixing Functionally Graded Structures: Data-Driven Topology Optimization with Multiclass Shape Blending: Methodology

 \subsection{Property Prediction with Neural Networks}

 The continuous and low-dimensional microstructure representation lends itself well to one of the simplest deep learning (DL) techniques: regression with neural networks.
 More specifically, we can create feedforward neural networks with three or fewer hidden layers that predict the components of a microstructure's effective stiffness tensor, $\mathbf{C}^H_e$, given the scalar values of the blending weights and volume fraction as inputs.
-That is, $\mathbf{C}^H_e=NN(\hat{\mathbf{c}}_e,\hat{v}_e)$, where $\hat{\mathbf{c}}_e$ and $\hat{v}_e$ are the filtered (Sec.~\ref{sec:method_design}) class and volume fraction design variables, respectively.
+That is, $\mathbf{C}^H_e=NN(\hat{\mathbf{c}}_e,\hat{v}_e)$, where $\hat{\mathbf{c}}_e$ and $\hat{v}_e$ are the interpolated class and filtered volume design variables, respectively.

 After each hidden layer, we use a $\tanh$ activation function.
-For training, we use the mean squared error (MSE) loss and the Levenberg-Marquardt optimizer~\citep{Gavin2019levenberg}.
+For training, we use the mean squared error (MSE) loss and the Levenberg-Marquardt optimizer~\citep{Mor1978levenberg}.
 To include all possible microstructures, such as those where only a few basis classes have non-zero weights, we use an optimal sliced Latin hypercube method~\citep{Ba2015slicedOLHS} to sample the weights $c_d$, first creating combinatorial "slices", then $20$ space-filling samples for each "slice".
 To cover volume fractions, we also sample 15 microstructures from each resulting SDF (i.e., each set of weights) over $t\in[-1,1]$.
-As an example, we obtain a total of $22,575$ microstructures for $D=5$ basis classes.
+We obtain a total of $22,575$ microstructures for $D=5$ basis classes.
 The effective stiffness tensors of each are calculated using an energy-based homogenization method~\citep{Andreassen2014hom2d}.
 We set aside $70\%, 15\%, 15\%$ of the data for training, validation and testing.

 Once the model is trained, we can use backpropagation~\citep{Hastie2009learning} to analytically derive the gradients of $\mathbf{C}^H_e$ with respect to the design variables, $\hat{\mathbf{c}}_e$ and $\hat{v}_e$.
 This, together with the rapid predictions that bypass the cost of homogenization, allows the neural networks to significantly boost the efficiency of design.